13 Best Hyaluronic Acid Supplements & Their Honest, Comprehensive Reviews

 Now, you may be thinking: What's the difference between taking a hyaluronic acid supplement and just applying the humectant topically?
 To which we say: Why not double down?

-Oral forms of HA have been shown to support skin hydration and appearance: In fact, one study found that people who took 120 milligrams of hyaluronic acid a day for eight to 12 weeks experienced better skin aging (fewer wrinkles and more supple skin) compared with those who took a placebo.*
+Oral forms of HA have been shown to support skin hydration and appearance: In fact, one study found that people who took 120 milligrams of hyaluronic acid a day for eight to 12 weeks experienced better skin aging4 (fewer wrinkles and more supple skin) compared with those who took a placebo.*

-They have also been shown to support healthy joints, as oral HA supplements are absorbed in the digestive tract and then migrate to the connective tissues that are most in need of more HA.* Finally, says Chwalek, hyaluronic acid is great for "regulating the inflammatory response, blood vessel formation, and can increase collagen production, which is another way it can help our skin as we age."
+They have also been shown to support healthy joints, as oral HA supplements are absorbed in the digestive tract and then migrate to the connective tissues5 that are most in need of more HA.* Finally, says Chwalek, hyaluronic acid is great for "regulating the inflammatory response, blood vessel formation, and can increase collagen production, which is another way it can help our skin as we age."

 Not to mention, hyaluronic acid can be found in plenty of multi-ingredient formulas, so you don't necessarily have to take a stand-alone HA supplement—it's usually a complementary active to other ingredients like collagen, which only elevates its skin-loving benefits.*